-Machines like Robert are mainstays of science fiction—the idea of a robot that somehow replicates consciousness through its hardware or software has been around so long it feels familiar.
+Machines with minds are mainstays of science fiction—the idea of a robot that somehow replicates consciousness through its hardware or software has been around so long it feels familiar.

-Robert doesn’t exist, of course, and maybe he never will.
+Such machines don't exist, of course, and maybe never will.
 Indeed, the concept of a machine with a subjective experience of the world and a first-person view of itself goes against the grain of mainstream AI research.
 It collides with questions about the nature of consciousness and self—things we still don’t entirely understand.
-Even imagining Robert’s existence raises serious ethical questions that we may never be able to answer.
+Even imagining such a machine's existence raises serious ethical questions that we may never be able to answer.
 What rights would such a being have, and how might we safeguard them?
-And yet, while conscious machines may still be mythical, we should prepare for the idea that we might one day create them.
+And yet, while conscious machines may still be mythical, their very possibility shapes how we think about the machines we are building today.

 As Christof Koch, a neuroscientist studying consciousness, has put it: “We know of no fundamental law or principle operating in this universe that forbids the existence of subjective feelings in artifacts designed or evolved by humans.”